react-component/form/README.md

 #### option.validateTrigger

 type: String. event which is listened to validate.
 Default to 'onChange', set to false to only validate when call props.validateFields.

+#### option.trigger

+type: String. event which is listened to collect form data.
+Default to 'onChange', set to false to stop collect form data.

 #### option.rules